fametrano/fametrano.github.io/_pages/about.md

 ## Profile

-Founder and CEO of [CheckSig](http://checksig.io) (bitcoin custody for institutional investors and high-net-worth individuals) and
-[Digital Gold Institute](http://dgi.io)
+Founder and CEO of [CheckSig](http://checksig.io) (transparent bitcoin custody solutions for institutional investors and high-net-worth individuals) and [Digital Gold Institute](http://dgi.io)
 (R&D, consultancy, and training about bitcoin and blockchain technology), Ferdinando Ametrano is also scientific director of the